The key is curiosity, and it is curiosity, not answers that we model. - Vivian Paley

 She has an extensive background in early childhood dance education and was the Artistic Director at Aspire Academy of Expressive Arts in Sequim, prior to moving to Kitsap County.
 When inspiring children to dance, sing, and make music in forest school, she draws on her certification in American Ballet Theatre’s® National Training Curriculum, Music Together™, and the Brain Dance Method.
 Brandyn believes that all children are innately artists, initiators of originality, and it is her passion to foster this in their very first experiences at school.

-Brandyn is the mother of three children, ages 11, 8, and 6.
-She is championed by her husband of 14 years, a high school teacher and coach.
+Brandyn is the mother of three children, ages 12, 9, and 7.
+She is championed by her husband of 14 years, a fantastic high school teacher and coach.

 Jenny holds a Masters in Early Childhood and Curriculum and Instruction from Concordia University and a BFA in Art Education (PreK-12) from Baylor University.
 She began her teaching career 24 years ago in a small Arkansas town and has since taught ages preschool-college in Arkansas, Texas, and Washington States.